Castellano46/Castellano46/README.md

 ## My Projects 🚧🛠️🚧

-Throughout the Mobile App Development Bootcamp, I have created several applications, utilizing different resources for each.
-Below, I showcase some of these apps.
+Throughout the Mobile App Development Bootcamp, I have created several applications, using different resources for each one.
+Below, I show some of these apps.

 ## Practice for the iOS Fundamentals module at Keepcoding.
 In this practice, I'm developing a small app using Xcode and the Swift language, consuming the Dragon Ball API.
-For the first time, we fully immerse ourselves in the development of an iOS app; it's our initial encounter with something tangible in the app development process.
+For the first time, we dive right into the development of an iOS app; it's our initial encounter with something tangible in the app development process.

 [Go to the project ]( https://github.com/Castellano46/fundamentosiOS)

 ## Practice for the Design Patterns module at Keepcoding.
 In this practice, I develop a small app using Xcode and the Swift language under the MVVM (Model-View-ViewModel) design pattern.
-All the data is loaded directly from Xcode through a JSON that I created beforehand.
+All the data is loaded directly from Xcode through a JSON that I have previously created.

  [Go to the project ](https://github.com/Castellano46/MVVM-Bikes)

  ## Practice for the Advanced iOS module at Keepcoding.
 In this practice, I develop a small app using Xcode and the Swift language under the MVVM (Model-View-ViewModel) design pattern.
-For its development, external libraries such as Kingfisher and Keychain have been used.
-Additionally, we have utilized CoreData and MapKit for the first time.
+For its development I have used external libraries like Kingfisher and Keychain.
+In addition, I have used CoreData and MapKit for the first time.

  [Go to the project ](https://github.com/Castellano46/iOSAvanzado)

  ## Practice for the SuperPowers module at KeepCoding.
 In this practice, I develop a small app using Xcode and the Swift language under the MVVM (Model-View-ViewModel) design pattern.
-For its development, the ViewInspector library has been used to conduct tests.
-Additionally, we delve into SwiftUI and use Combine.
+For its development, the ViewInspector library has been used for testing.
+In addition, we went deeper into SwiftUI and Combine.

  [Go to the project ](https://github.com/Castellano46/Mavel-SuperPoderes)

  ---
- I am also developing apps on my own and in my free time to solidify all the knowledge gained throughout the Bootcamp.
+ I am also developing apps on my own and in my spare time to solidify all the knowledge acquired throughout the Bootcamp.
 I currently have two apps in development, and I hope to finish them soon.

  ## AppFitness.
- In this app, we can input our user data in the User Registration section, and it will calculate our BMI, indicating the range we fall into.
-It also has the function to record your own exercises in the Exercise Log to track progress in terms of time intensity and/or the weight used during execution.
-On the other hand, there is a Statistics window that displays user information over time.
+ In this app, we can enter our user data in the User Registration section, and it will calculate our BMI, indicating the range in which we are.
+It also has the function on registering our own exercises in the Exercise Log to track progress in terms of time intensity and/or weight used during execution.
+On the other hand, there is a Statistics window that shows user information over time.

   [Go to the project ](https://github.com/Castellano46/AppFitness)

   ## Calculator-Conversion.
-  Through this app, I want to build a calculator that includes the option for conversions.
+  Through this app, I want to build a calculator that includes the option of conversions.
 These conversions will cover units of measurement, time, temperature, currency, and much more.
-Additionally, it will feature both conventional and unconventional units of measurement.
+In addition, it will include conventional and non-conventional units of measurement.

    [Go to the project ](https://github.com/Castellano46/Calculator-Conversion)